Financial services usability testing

 • Using UserTesting’s Blur Tool will conceal personal information like names, account logins, and addresses

-• Using screener questions to set expectations and give contributors an opportunity to opt-out
+• Using screener questions to set expectations and give contributors an opportunity to opt out

 Additionally, ensuring you collaborate with departments across your organization can help.
 These environments are typically managed by your IT, development, and design teams, who can help you create mock accounts or prototypes that won’t link to any real customer data as long as they’re included in the kick-off.
-Including information security team members in early discussions can reduce or remove possible future problems too.
+Including information security team members in early discussions can reduce or remove possible future problems, too.
 Getting to know those teams and keeping them continually updated will make setting up those environments much easier and help calm any nerves about customer privacy.
 Sharing results with those teams will also close the loop and build strong relationships.

 5. Remember that there’s a human behind the data

 Quantitative data will always be an important component of research and even more so in the financial space.
 It’s crucial to find ways to humanize that data regularly.
 To do this, piggyback on the common practice teams have of watching highlight reels—positive or negative.
-This step shows customers using the app and site as well and puts a human being on the other end of all the data.
+This step also shows customers using the app and site and puts a human being on the other end of all the data.
 Here at UserTesting, we call these “viewing parties,” where teams and stakeholders can gather and watch feedback—and nothing gets lost in translation.
 Turning viewing parties into a consistent habit leads to internal dispute resolution, customer-centric product development, and the validation of user testing.

 Want to learn more?